PNNL-CompBio/ion-mob-ms/README.md

 The full documentation, instructions on usage, tool descriptions, and troubleshooting tips should be viewed [here](https://pnnl-compbio.github.io/ion-mob-ms).

-NOTE:
+Current reports:
 PC executable up to date.
 Mac executable on Zenodo not up to date.
 Zenodo upload issues responsible.
+Docker Version 4.12x has known issues (exec_run fails).
+Please use an earlier distribution.

 ## Architecture